U.S. manufacturing weakness persists; worst may be over

 Seven manufacturing industries, including furniture and fabricated metal products, reported growth in October.
 Nine industries, including apparel, primary metals, petroleum and coal products, electrical equipment, appliances and components, machinery and transportation equipment, reported contraction.

-The dollar has gained 16.8 percent against the currencies of the United States' main trading partners since June 2014, squeezing the profits of multinational companies like Procter & Gamble Co.
-(PG.N) and 3M Co.
-(MMM.N).
+The dollar has gained 16.8 percent against the currencies of the United States' main trading partners since June 2014, squeezing the profits of multinational companies like Procter & Gamble Co. and 3M Co..

-At the same time, a plunge in oil prices has pressured revenues for oil field companies like Schlumberger (SLB.N) and diversified manufacturer Caterpillar Inc (CAT.N).
+At the same time, a plunge in oil prices has pressured revenues for oil field companies like Schlumberger and diversified manufacturer Caterpillar Inc.

 In a separate report, the Commerce Department said construction spending advanced 0.6 percent to its highest level since March 2008, after increasing 0.7 percent in August.